 AAAAI takes it a step further.
 This is an association of medical doctors that specialize in people with respiratory conditions like asthma and allergies.
 They look for ways to help patients reduce their exposure to unhealthy agents and recommend that carpeting be removed as much as possible.

 Environmental Protection Agency

-The EPA is another governmental agency that concerns itself with the environmental in general.
-They look at the outdoor and indoor environment.
+The EPA is another governmental agency that concerns itself with the environment in general.
+They look at the outdoor and indoor environments.
 And when they look indoors, the EPA recognizes that carpet and other fiber surfaces collect and create dust.
 That’s why they identify carpet as a negative factor impacting indoor air quality.

 Hard Surface Floors Improve Financial Health Too

-Of course, you have to consider the cost for buying and maintaining any improvement to your home.
+Of course, you have to consider the cost of buying and maintaining any improvement to your home.
 Here’s another area where hard surface floors are healthier.
 They improve the health of your wallet.

 Hard surface floors last longer

 Depending on the quality of the carpet, you can expect to get anywhere from 5 to 10 years of useful life.
 During that time you’ll need to treat for stains and have it professionally cleaned about twice a year.

 Ceramic, porcelain, and stone tiles can last 20 years or more.
 During that time, you’ll probably have the grout scrubbed and resealed about every 5 years.

 Laminate floors will last about 15 years.
 That’s just a bit longer than carpet, but those will be healthier years for sure.